-War-crimes suspect ingests 'poison' in court

-(CNN)A war-crimes appeal hearing was halted just after the verdict was announced on Wednesday, when the defendant claimed to have taken poison.
+Bosnian war criminal dies after swallowing poison in court

+(CNN)A former Bosnian Croat general has died after apparently swallowing poison as a judge at the Hague upheld his 20-year sentence for war crimes.

-Footage from the International Criminal Tribunal for the Former Yugoslavia (ICTY) at The Hague showed Slobodan Praljak, a 72-year-old former Bosnian Croat general, tilt his head back and drink from a small glass bottle as the presiding judge read out the verdict.
+Footage from the International Criminal Tribunal for the Former Yugoslavia (ICTY) showed 72-year-old Slobodan Praljak tilt his head back and drink from a small glass bottle as the presiding judge read out the verdict.

-"I just drank poison," he said.
-"I am not a war criminal.
-I oppose this conviction," Praljak said, according to Reuters.
+"Slobodan Praljak is not a war criminal.
+I am rejecting your verdict with contempt," Praljak shouted before swallowing the liquid.

 The judge was then heard immediately suspending proceedings and asking for the curtains to be drawn.
 An ambulance was at the building shortly and paramedics raced up to the courtroom, Reuters reported.

+Croatia's Prime Minister, Andrej Plenkovic, later confirmed the former general had died and offered his condolences.

+"On behalf of the Government of the Republic of Croatia and on my own behalf, I want to express my deepest condolences to the family of General Slobodan Praljak," Plenkovic said, according to a tweet from an official government account.

-Praljak, a former assistant defense minister of Croatia and at the same time a commander of the Croatian Defense Council, was appealing a jail term of 20 years in prison.
+Praljak, a former assistant defense minister of Croatia and commander of the Croatian Defense Council, was appealing a jail term of 20 years in prison.

 He was one of six former Bosnian Croat leaders found guilty of crimes against humanity and war crimes, including the rape and murder of Bosnian Muslims, in 2013.